Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 input("Enter to quit")
 ```
 It works, but there are some minor problems:
-1. No validation - The user can just press the Enter key
+1. No validation - The user can just press the Enter key.
-2. The input prompt does not have any separation from the text the user is entering
+2. The input prompt does not have any separation from the text the user is entering.
-3. The appearance of the input/output is a bit basic
+3. The appearance of the input/output is a bit basic.
 4. If there was a lot more data to be collected, more code needs to be added, and a single script can get very long.

 This is how to do it in a procedural way: